Texas Revolution: Siege of Béxar

 The approximately 650 Mexican troops quickly built barricades throughout the town.
 Within days the Texian army, about 450 strong, initiated a siege of Béxar, and gradually moved their camp nearer Béxar.
 On October 27, an advance party led by James Bowie and James Fannin chose Mission Concepción as the next campsite and sent for the rest of the Texian army.
 On learning that the Texians were temporarily divided, Ugartechea led troops to engage Bowie and Fannin's men.
 The Mexican cavalry was unable to fight effectively in the wooded, riverbottom terrain, and the weapons of the Mexican infantry had a much shorter range than those of the Texians.
 After three Mexican infantry attacks were repulsed, Ugartechea called for a retreat.
 One Texian soldier had died, and between 14 and 76 Mexican soldiers were killed.
+(Note: Barr (1990) claims 14 Mexican soldiers died.
+Todish, Todish & Spring (1998) estimated 60 Mexican casualties.
+Hardin (1994) claims 76 Mexican soldiers died.)
 Although Texas Tech University professor emeritus Alwyn Barr noted that the battle of Concepción "should have taught ... lessons on Mexican courage and the value of a good defensive position", Texas history expert Stephen Hardin believes that "the relative ease of the victory at Concepción instilled in the Texians a reliance on their long rifles and a contempt for their enemies".

 As the weather turned colder and rations grew smaller, groups of Texians began to leave, most without permission.
 Morale was boosted on November 18, when the first group of volunteers from the United States, the New Orleans Greys, joined the Texian army.
 Unlike the majority of the Texian volunteers, the Greys looked like soldiers, with uniforms, well-maintained rifles, adequate ammunition, and some semblance of discipline.